ankitjayswal87/VoiceBot/README.txt

 This repository contains code for VoiceBot.
 This VoiceBot is build with native Asterisk server.
 For STT and TTS MS Azure service is used.
+For NLU we used Rasa server.